facets-mb-gallery/spring-boot-mongo-react-starter/code/react-starter/README.md

-Starter for a react project
+Starter for a react project.